2025 Digital Agenda

 Marie-Pier Landry, Le Centre d’initiatives en agriculture de la région de Coaticook (CIARC)

-A pasture is like a hockey team: each species has its role, and victory depends on teamwork.
-This presentation will discuss how to put together a balanced plant lineup, anticipate replacements throughout the seasons, and keep the field in shape, game after game.
+A pasture is like a hockey team: Each species has its role and victory depends on teamwork.
+Marie-Pier’s presentation will discuss how to create a balanced plant lineup, anticipate replacements throughout the seasons and keep the field in shape, game after game.

 2:40 - 2:55 pm Panel Q&A with speakers